Backup Timeline in DaVinci Resolve 18.5 (& Restore! 2023)

 To backup the timeline in DaVinci Resolve, go to the menu “DaVinci Resolve” > “Preferences”, and click on the “User” tab.
 Then click on “Project Save and Load”.
 Finally, under the “Save Settings”, enable “Timeline Backups”.
 Resolve now automatically backs up your timeline according to the time defined in the settings.

-Let’s explore the timeline backup mechanism in detail – step-by-step, with pictures and cool infographics!
+Let’s explore the timeline backup mechanism in DaVinci Resolve in detail – step-by-step, with pictures and cool infographics!
+(Very useful for beginners and newcomers to DaVinci Resolve 18.5.)

 How to Automatically Backup Timelines in DaVinci Resolve 18.5?